IT Architecture

 2. IT Architecture is the total concept of IT of an enterprise.

-IT Architecture (the total concept of enterprises' IT) and enterprise architecture (the total concept of an enterprise) in speech may have a similar meaning, but on paper, they are really different.
+IT Architecture (the total concept of enterprises' IT) and enterprise architecture (the total concept of an enterprise) in speech may have a similar meaning, but on paper, they are different.

 IT Architecture Metamodel